-In finalizing the rule, EPA made significant changes to the existing rule, including requiring water systems to:
+The January 15 rule made significant changes to the existing LCR, including requiring water systems to:

-Engage individual property owners in achieving full lead service line replacement in the course of ongoing construction and in order to meet lead service line replacement objectives following a lead trigger level or action level exceedance.
+Engage individual property owners in achieving full lead service line replacement in the course of ongoing construction and in order to meet lead service line replacement objectives following a lead trigger level or action level exceedance

 Develop a lead service line inventory and strategy to remove lead service lines.
 Lead service lines are a large potential source of lead in drinking water.
 The Lead Service Line Replacement Collaborative provides an introduction to building a community-based approach to lead service replacement.
 Replacing lead service lines completely will require a shared effort with customers, local government leaders, and numerous other local agencies.